 Tell the medical doctor or dentist in charge that you are using this medicine before any kind of surgery (including dental surgery) or emergency treatment.
 Your doctor will decide whether you should continue using this medicine.

-After you have been taking hormonal contraceptives on schedule and for more than 3 months and bleeding continues, check with your doctor.
+If the bleeding continues after you have been using hormonal contraceptives on schedule and for more than 3 months, check with your doctor.

 If you suspect that you may have become pregnant, stop using this medicine immediately and check with your doctor.

 Do not use this medicine if you smoke cigarettes or if you are over 35 years of age.
 If you smoke while using this birth control, you increase your risk of having a blood clot, heart attack, or stroke.
 Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you are overweight.
 Talk with your doctor about ways to stop smoking.
 Keep your diabetes under control.
 Ask your doctor about the type of diet and exercise to control your weight and blood cholesterol level.

 You will be exposed to more estrogen if you use this medicine than if you use a typical birth control pill.
 Increased estrogen exposure may increase the risk of side effects.
 Talk to your doctor about this risk.

 Using this medicine may increase your risk of having blood clotting problems.
 Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden, unexplained shortness of breath, a sudden unexplained shortness of breath, a sudden loss of coordination, or vision changes while using this medicine.